mlissner/michaeljaylissner.com/content/yelp-scraper.md

 It was pretty incredible switching to Python for this project from my usual Java, and also using an official API for the first time.
 This project ended up being about 200 lines (half of which are comments).
 I can't imagine how long it would be with Java, since I used some rather powerful Python modules to accomplish this (namely, csv, urllib & json).

 If anybody is interested in seeing/using the code, let me know.
 It should be useful if you need a list of restaurants or other businesses in a certain area.
-Worthy causes only please!<!--break-->
+Worthy causes only please!